 - Unit economics that improve month by month.

-- Time-to-value for new users or clients.
+- Time to value for new users or clients.

 Track these, share them, and tie them to behaviors.
 Confidence rises when progress is visible, even if the headline number is not yet huge.